bindurag1807/Healthcare-Appointment-No-Show-Prediction/README.md

-🏥 Healthcare Appointment No-Show Prediction
+# 🏥 Healthcare Appointment No-Show Prediction

-📌 Project Overview
+### Predicting Patient Appointment Attendance Using Machine Learning

 Missed medical appointments (No-Shows) are a major problem in the healthcare industry.
 When patients fail to attend scheduled appointments, hospitals experience: